 Dimensions: Yoga, Sound, and Visual is a unique multimedia yogic experience featuring live ambient music and psychedelic projected visuals.

 It’s hard to predict where we are going in this world.
 Moral bankruptcy is celebrated and our lives, relationships, and jobs are being impacted.
 The winds of change are blowing and some would say we are already going through the apocalypse.
 How do you chart a course when the future is uncertain?
 The short answer is: know who you are, what you value, and what’s important to you.
 It’s about having a decision-making tool that will keep you in alignment with your core values, what drives you, and what you need to live a balanced life.
 Through personal narrative, I will share how I use three creative tools to make artistic, personal, and professional decisions.
+This event is free and open to the public.

 Telling the truth is a radical act.
 In this hands-on workshop, would-be storytellers will learn techniques and strategies to shape personal experiences into universal revelations.
 As Anne Lamott famously said, “You own everything that happened to you.
 Tell your stories.
 If people wanted you to write warmly about them, they should’ve behaved better.”